Quarantine Requirements At A Glance

 The Maldives has now reopened to tourists and vacationers.
 Upon arrival, inbound travellers will be granted a 30-day tourist visa and be exempted from having to self-isolate.
 Travellers will be expected to fill out a health declaration card and wear masks at all times for the duration of the flight.

 However, all non-tourist arrivals to the Maldives by air (such as residents and returning students) are required to self-isolate for 14 days and register on the Haalubelun portal.

 Please note that quarantine requirements vary across the Emirates.

-More on Dubai reopening here.
+More on Dubai entry requirements here.

 Travellers arriving in South Africa must be in possession of a valid certificate of a negative COVID-19 test obtained not more than 72 hours before the date of travel.
 In the event of failure to submit a certificate as proof of a negative COVID-19 test, such traveller will be required to do an antigen test at his or her own cost and if he or she tests positive to COVID-19, he or she will be required to quarantine at his or her own costs.